 FAQs

-Can I use dark brown sugar instead of light?
+Can I use dark brown sugar instead of light brown sugar?

-Can I make these cookies gluten-free?
+Can I make these cookies vegan?

 Final Thoughts